BRACKETS-by-TRIAD/verifications/README.md

     ->middleware('verifications.verify:money-withdraw');
 ```

-Method `moneyWithdrawAutoConfirmator` will display the blade view with the simple javascript that will perform the POST to `/{account}/money-withdraw` on load.
-In you app the button to withdraw the money should navigate to GET `/{account}/money-withdraw` instead of POST.
-If User is unverified for this action, he will be redirected to the verification.
-Once verified he will be redirected to this simple javascript that will take care of executing the POST.
+Method `moneyWithdrawForm` will display the blade view with the form that will perform the POST to `/{account}/money-withdraw` on submit.

 Tip: you can of course add middleware to the whole group of routes:
 ```